 “Charge Southern Democrats Seek Control of Veterans Hospital at Tuskegee, As 9 Others Are Indicted,” The New York Age, October 3, 1936, accessed Newspapers.com.

 As a researcher, few things are more disheartening than coming across that blemish on an otherwise inspiring legacy.
-But this happens more often than not, as human history is messy.
+But it happens more often than not in the messiness of human history.
 Events and actors often occupy an ambiguous position between right and wrong, progressive and stagnant, heroic and indifferent.
-We wish the loose ends of the stories could be tied up into one neat moral, but often it’s more complex.
+We wish the loose ends of the stories could be tied up into one neat moral bow, but often it’s more complex.
 In wrestling with this phenomenon, I concluded two things: that context is everything and that we must remember that the historical figures we idolize—and sometimes demonize—were, in fact, evolving humans.
 The visionary and controversial leadership of Indianapolis Rev. Oscar McCulloch and Gary, Indiana Rep. Katie Hall inspired these conclusions.

 In the early 20th century, Oscar McCulloch’s misguided attempt to ease societal ills was utilized to strip Americans of their reproductive rights.
 Born in Fremont, Ohio in 1843, McCulloch studied at the Chicago Theological Seminary before assuming a pastorship at a church in Sheboygan, Wisconsin.
 He moved to Indianapolis in 1877 to serve as pastor of Plymouth Congregational Church, situated on Monument Circle.
 On the heels of economic depression triggered by the Panic of 1873, he implemented his Social Gospel mission.
 He sought to ease financial hardship by applying the biblical principles of generosity and altruism.
 To the capital city, Brent Ruswick stated in his Indiana Magazine of History article, McCulloch “brought a blend of social and theological liberalism and scientific enthusiasm to his work in Indianapolis.”
 He also brought a deep sense of empathy for the impoverished and soon coordinated and founded the city’s charitable institutions, like the Indianapolis Benevolent Society, Flower Mission Society, and the Indianapolis Benevolent Society.